snonux/foo.zone/gemfeed/2011-05-07-perl-daemon-service-framework.md

 ## HiRes event loop

-PerlDaemon uses `Time::HiRes` to make sure that all the events run in correct intervals.
-Each loop run a time carry value is recorded and added to the next loop run in order to catch up lost time.
+PerlDaemon uses `Time::HiRes` to make sure that all the events run incorrect intervals.
+For each loop run, a time carry value is recorded and added to the next loop run to catch up on lost time.

 ## Writing your own modules

 ### Example module

 This is one of the example modules you will find in the source code.
-It should be quite self-explanatory if you know Perl :-).
+It should be pretty self-explanatory if you know Perl :-).

 ```
 package PerlDaemonModules::ExampleModule;